dpersing/ada-a11y-intro/a11y-presentation.md

 ### WAI-ARIA

-[Web Accessibility Initiative Accessible Rich Internet Applications](http://www.w3.org/TR/wai-aria/) (WAI-ARIA) are designed to enhance already well-formed HTML for even greater accessibility.
+The [Web Accessibility Initiative's Accessible Rich Internet Application](http://www.w3.org/TR/wai-aria/) spec (WAI-ARIA) is designed to enhance already well-formed HTML for even greater accessibility.

-WAI-ARIA consists of different types of attributes used to convey more information about elements and relationships between elements to screen readers.
-Newer screen readers can identify these values and use them when they're announcing content to users.
+WAI-ARIA consists of different types of attributes used to convey more information about elements, relationships and states to screen readers.
+Contemporary screen readers can identify these attributes and use them when they're announcing content to users.

-Here are some examples!
+Here are some examples:

 * `role` indicates the element's role on the page.
 In this case, we have a navigation group, which most newer screen readers will be able to identify.
 * `aria-labelledby` will help tie a clear relationship between things that are in groups or hierarchies.